bluebird75/luaunit/doc/4_reference_doc.rst

 luaunit.PRINT_TABLE_REF_IN_ERROR_MSG
 ------------------------------------------

 This controls whether table references are always printed along with table or not.
-See `table-printing`_ for details.
+See :ref:`table-printing` for details.
 The default is `false`.